 Regardless of the student's calculated grade for a particular rotation, if the preceptor has identified serious deficits in any area(s) of the student's performance, including professionalism, the Clinical Director or Program Director should be contacted.
 Students encountering these types of problems will be required to meet with the Program's Promotions and Professional Conduct committee.
+At a minimum, the student may be required to repeat the rotation at a different clinical site.
 Early identification of problems is ideal, so intervention can occur before a student receives a failing grade and disciplinary measures or program dismissal results.